SekaiCTF 2024 Tagless Writeup

 Author: elleuch

-Despite a sound Content Security Policy (CSP) in place, the application was susceptible to four vulnerabilities:
+Despite a sound Content Security Policy (CSP) in place, the app contained four vulnerabilities:

 These vulnerabilities allowed me to retrieve the flag.